Digit App

 • Ensures peace of mind during medical emergencies

-Bonus Point: Opting for a higher sum insured early on can also help you lock in better premiums while you're still young and healthy.
-It’s an investment in your future self. 🙂
+Bonus Point: Starting with a higher sum insured early in life can help you lock in lower premiums while you are young and healthy, while also ensuring that your coverage remains sufficient.

 How Much Health Insurance Do You Need for Your Family in India?